 The 25th pharmacy class graduates in 1974, bringing the number of UA pharmacy alumni to 1,012.

 The College moved to its newly constructed home in the Skaggs Pharmaceutical Sciences Center in 1982.
+That same year, the College began offering the Doctor of Pharmacy (PharmD) degree as a pathway for becoming a clinical pharmacist.
 In 1985, I. Glenn Sipes, PhD, head of the Department of Pharmacology and Toxicology began coordinating a new institute, the Center for Toxicology, the second Center of Excellence founded at the College.
 The Center grows to include the Superfund Basic Research Program and the Southwest Environmental Health Sciences Center.

 During the 1980s, the College's third Center of Excellence, the Center for Health Outcomes and PharmacoEconomic Research was founded.
 The Center worked to assess health from a clinical, economic and humanistic view.

 By the mid-nineties, the NIH ranked the College second in the nation in total research expenditures, in excess of $9 million annually.
-That same year, the College launches its first-ever website.
+That same year, the College launched its first-ever website.

 Expansion is once again necessary, and in 2006, the College moved into its new building on campus, Drachman Hall.
 That same year, the Medication Management Center launched, aimed at transforming pharmacy practice and pioneering a new model for patient care by better managing the health of patients with multiple conditions, medications and providers.
 In 2007, the College expanded its footprint to Phoenix, and in 2014, it welcomed its first three PharmD students who were taught using live video streaming from the Collge in Tucson.

 Rick Schnellmann became the seventh dean of the College in 2016, and less than a year into his tenure, the Collge launched the Skaggs Challenge.
-The $26.5 million challenge grant aimed to raise funds for much-needed expansion and renovation of the now 35 year-old Skaggs Pharmaceutical Sciences Center.
-The challenge was kick-started with a $10 million gift from the ALSAM Foundation, the largest commitment in the history of the college.
-In early 2018, the challenge grant is deemed a success and it is announced that the expansion and renovation will begin in April.
+The $26 million challenge grant aimed to raise funds for much-needed expansion and renovation of the now 36-year-old Skaggs Pharmaceutical Sciences Center.
+The challenge was kick-started with a $10 million gift from the ALSAM Foundation and Skaggs family--the same family who provided original funding for the building.
+This gift is the largest commitment in the history of the College.
+In early 2018, the challenge grant is deemed a success.
+Expansion and renovation work began in September.